gonzaloiv/arkanoid/README.md

 ## Usage

-Drag the game prefab into the Unity scene and play.
+Open Game scene and play.

 ## To do